-This tour is the secret gem in our constellation of tours.
-Often underrated or not properly understood, this tour is such a wonderful surprise for all of our adventurous travellers.
-If you’re looking for “safari”, this tour has it all!
-We depart Johannesburg and make our way east through the coalfield of Mpumalanga towards Kruger National Park.
-The abundance of wildlife presents us with opportunities for excellent sightings and the Kruger is also home to the famed members of Africa’s Big-5.
-Before we make our way to the Mlilwane Wildlife Sanctuary in Swaziland we’ll travel a short distance to the Panorama Route and see the highlights of Bourke’s Luck Potholes, the Three Rondavels and God’s Window.
-We then visit Hluhluwe National Park in KwaZulu-Natal where you will see rhino, elephant and a wide variety of other amazing animals.
+Prepare to be captivated by its legendary landscapes and tapestries of untamed wilderness!
+This 8-day Kruger & Eswatini tour is the secret gem in our constellation of tours.
+Often underrated or not properly understood, this tour is such a wonderful surprise for all of our travellers.
+If you’re looking for safari, this tour has it all!
+We depart from the city of Johannesburg and make our way east through the coalfield of Mpumalanga towards the greater Kruger National Park region.
+The abundance of wildlife presents us with opportunities for excellent sightings and the Kruger National Park is also home to the famed members of Africa’s Big-5 (lion, rhino, leopard, buffalo and elephant).
+Our time in the Kruger National Park is spent game driving in our Nomad Truck, enjoying a full day game driving experience in open 4×4 safari vehicles and travelling a short distance outside of the park to the Panorama Route, to see the highlights of Bourke’s Luck Potholes, the Three Rondavels and God’s Window.
+After our final game drive as we exit the Kruger National Park, we bid farewell and depart for Mlilwane National Park in the Kingdom of Eswatini (formerly called Swaziland).
+Our guides will lead us on a nature trail, giving us in-depth history on the area.
+We bid farewell to Eswatini before heading to the heart of the St Lucia Wetland Reserve, and enjoy a morning 4×4 safari drive in the Hluhluwe National Park.
 For even more safari, we then head to Isimangaliso Wetland Park where you will board a boat for a sunset cruise to view hippo, crocodiles and water birds before ending your tour in spicy Durban.
 Durban has long been the favourite holiday destination for South Africans, the golden mile with its warm seas and safe swimming beaches attracts visitors throughout the year.

 Leaving the city of Johannesburg behind us we make our way east through the coalfields of Mpumalanga.
 Our journey today follows in the footsteps of the old trade-routes to the Lowveld and the Kruger National Park.
 This afternoon there will be an opportunity to join an optional Sundowner drive.
 Booking is essential and your guide can assist on departure this morning.